 This was a huge factor in the response-ability of these countries, as their medical response was hampered by the lack of PPE products and supplies.
 Many of these countries and in turn their local manufacturers had to scramble to get new suppliers of the vital products they needed to produce these life-saving products.

 The situation was made even more severe when the USA and UK realized that their stockpiles were depleted due to a previous medical crisis and were never replenished.
 Further legal and internal conditions made the situation almost untenable.

 Countries and companies that are in the midst of a supply chain crisis should be looking inward to solve the problems.
 In the past decade alone there have been great advancements in the manufacturing process with automation.
 New processing technologies could lead to better local supply infrastructure.
 These techniques could reduce the reliance on global supply chains for your most vital components.
 Also, you could investigate the viability of continuous-flow manufacturing especially in the medical sector for the production of vital pharmaceutical drugs and vaccines.

 The introduction of 3D printing technology has made the production of complex metal parts and components far simpler.
 You could potentially reduce your reliance on external supply by as much as 80% if you reinvest in the local manufacturing sector for your components.

-Finding the right suppliers and keeping your manufacturing going through the turmoil of the current supply chain challenges is what Tetra Inspection can help you with.
-Our Supplier Audit helps you get the materials to your production centres on time and with the highest quality of delivery.
+Finding the right suppliers and keeping your manufacturing going through the turmoil of the current supply chain challenges.
+This is what Tetra Inspection can help you with.
+Our Supplier Audit helps you get the materials to your production centers on time and with the highest quality of delivery.
 If your supply chain is taking strain due to current social and economic challenges let Tetra Inspection help you get it back on track.
 Check out the wide range of supply chain services on our website – Tetra Inspection.